-CAUTION: Do not mount in line with or near water intake or discharge openings, or behind strakes, fittings, or hull irregularities that will disturb the water flow.
+CAUTION: Do not mount the sensor in line with or near water intake or discharge openings, or behind strakes, fittings, or hull irregularities that will disturb the water flow.

-- .
-The water flowing under the hull must be smooth with a minimum of bubbles and turbulence (especially at high speeds). - The multisensor must be continuously immersed in water. - The transducer beam must be unobstructed by the keel or propeller shaft(s). - Choose a location away from interference caused by power and radiation sources such as: the propeller(s) and shaft(s), other machinery, other echosounders, and other cables.
-The lower the noise level, the higher the echosounder gain setting that can be used. - Choose a location with a minimum deadrise angle, so the transducer beam will be aimed at the bottom. - Choose an accessible spot inside the vessel with adequate space for the height of the housing, tightening the nuts, and installing the insert.
-Allow a minimum of 280mm (11").
+- · The water flowing under the hull must be smooth with a minimum of bubbles and turbulence (especially at high speeds). - The sensor must be continuously immersed in water. - The transducer beam must be unobstructed by the keel or propeller shaft(s). - Choose a location away from interference caused by power and radiation sources such as: the propeller(s) and shaft(s), other machinery, other echosounders, and other cables.
+The lower the noise level, the higher the echosounder gain setting that can be used. - Choose a location with a minimum deadrise angle, so the • transducer beam will be aimed at the bottom. - · Choose an accessible spot inside the vessel with adequate space for the height of the housing, tightening the nuts, and installing the insert.
+Allow a minimum of 280mm (11"). - DST810-The sensor must be within range of 5m (16') to connect to the Airmar CASTTM App on mobile devices.